 We all have that one friend on social media.
-You know, the one that is always shamelessly self promoting their newest project.
+You know, the one that is always shamelessly self-promoting their newest project.
 “Come see my band play!
 Buy my new T-shirt!
 Sign up for my class!”
 And while you want to be a supportive friend, you can’t help but consider hiding their feed just for a little peace.
-Don’t be that friend, we can show you how to promote your business without being intrusive.
+Don’t be that friend, we can show you how to promote your business on social media without being intrusive.

 Don’t let that one friend deter you from promoting your own business on social media.
 There’s a right way to do it without annoying your friends, and will actually help you make sales, too!
 We’re going to share our super secret ways of convincing your friends and family to buy and promote your business, without becoming THAT guy.

-1. Start a business page, separate from your own personal Facebook
+1. Start a business page, separate from your personal account

 This is a big one.
 So many people mix business with pleasure when it comes to social media, and that’s when you start annoying your friends.
-Make a business account for Facebook and Instagram that is separate from your own personal pages.
-Not only does this allow people you don’t know to like your business, it keeps it separate from other life events you may be posting about.
+Make a business account for social media that is separate from your own personal pages to build real social proof.
+Not only does this allow people you don’t know to like your business, but it also keeps it separate from other life events you may be posting about.

 Once you’ve set up your business page, then it’s alright to invite your friends to like it.
 You can make a post sharing your new business page, tell your friends why you started the business, and ask them to like it to help you out.
 Facebook also has a nifty feature where you can specifically invite people to like your page.
 They’ll get a notification that you’ve invited them, and they can make the decision if they want to support your new venture.